Ria424/developers-animatesdk-docs/BitmapItem_object/BitmapItem10.md

 #### Usage

-*bitmapItem.sourceFileIsCurrent*
+BitmapItem.sourceFileIsCurrent

 #### Description

-Read-only property; `boolean`; a boolean value of *true* if the file modification date of the Library item is the same as the modification date on disk of the file that was imported. *false* otherwise.
+Read-only property; `boolean`; A boolean value of *true* if the file modification date of the Library item is the same as the modification date on disk of the file that was imported. *false* otherwise.

 #### Example